wadx2019/rpo/README.md

 # [NeurIPS 2023] Reduced Policy Optimization for Continuous Control with Hard Constraints

+## **Note!!!**
+**We apologize for the bug in ```step``` function of EVOPF-v0 environment.
+It returns the current state rather than the next state incorrectly.
+So, if you are using the code before, please modify this bug, or delete it and clone the newest version.
+Apologize!!!**

 Code release for **Reduced Policy Optimization for Continuous Control with Hard Constraints (NeurIPS 2023)**.

 [[paper]](#) [[project page]](#)